RearOP/RecipeFullstack/README.md

 ❤️ Save Favorites — Bookmark your go-to meals

-🧠 Ingredient Intelligence — Get suggestions based on what you have

 ⚡ Fast & Responsive — Built with a modern fullstack architecture

 🛠 Tech Stack